IBM/cloudant-kafka-connector/README.md

    **Note**: The `header.converter` is required to be set to `StringConverter` since the document ID field only supports strings.

-1. If you have messages where the `_id` field is absent or `null` then Cloudant will generate a document ID.
+1. If you have events where the `_id` field is absent or `null` then Cloudant will generate a document ID.
 If you don't want this to happen then set an `_id` (see earlier examples).
 If you need to filter out those documents or drop `_id` fields when the value is `null` then you'll need to create a custom SMT.

-**Note**: For any of the SMTs above, if the field does not exist it will leave the message unmodified and continue processing the next message.
+**Note**: For any of the SMTs above, if the field does not exist it will leave the event unmodified and continue processing the next event.

 ### Authentication